-Curried sweet potato soup with coconut milk is a staple during the cooler months.
-The creamy, aromatic soup has a subtle sweetness from the roasted sweet potatoes.
-When making a sweet potato soup I always insist on first roasting the sweet potatoes to enhance their caramel flavor.
+Curried sweet potato soup with coconut milk is a welcome dish during the cooler months.
+The creamy, aromatic soup has a subtle sweetness from the roasted sweet potatoes since roasting enhances their caramel flavor.

-The spices used in this recipe are curry powder and garam masala.
-Garam masala is simply a blend of warm spices commonly used in Indian cuisine.
-If you're unable to find it at your local store, simply substitute it with extra curry powder.
+The spices used in this recipe are curry powder and garam masala, a blend of warm spices commonly used in Indian cuisine.
+The coconut milk adds a nice creamy texture to the soup.

 - 3 medium sweet potatoes